dhana2552/udacity-deep-learning-tensorflow/Lesson 8/readme.md

 * Simple RNN - Sequential to Vector model, Sequential to Sequential model
 * Stateful RNN - Includes sequential batches one after the other (not shuffled)
 * LSTM - With stateful rnn architecture
+* CNN - simple cnn and with various dilation rates